2 Days in Zion National Park: Plan Your Perfect Itinerary

 When is the Best Time to Visit Zion National Park?

-The best times to visit Zion are spring (March-May) and fall (September-November), when temperatures are mild and the park’s foliage is at its most vibrant.
-Summer can be hot and crowded, while winter offers solitude and a chance to see the park dusted with snow.
+The best times to visit Zion are spring (March-May) and fall (September-November), when temperatures are mild and the park’s foliage is most vibrant.
+Summer can be hot and crowded – much more so than Bryce Canyon which sits nearly 3,000 feet higher in elevation.
+Winter offers solitude and a chance to see the park dusted with snow.

 What to Pack for Your Visit to Zion National Park